The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 ### Wireframe

 The wireframe should clearly show the various frontend views of your application and how users can navigate between them.
+Like the endpoint, it will serve your team as a source-of-truth for the design, layout, and expected functionality of your frontend application.

 ![The wireframe should clearly show the various frontend views of your application and how users can navigate between them.](img/morocole-wireframe.png)